foliant-docs/foliantcontrib.meta/README.md

 ## Getting metadata

-Typical way to work with metadata is to run the `load_meta` function from the `foliant.meta_commands.generate.generate` module.
+Typical way to work with metadata is to run the `load_meta` function from the `foliant.meta.generate` module.

 **load_meta(chapters: list, md_root: str or PosixPath = 'src') -> Meta**